 Down a choked and muddy stream, through dense thickets, warrens, and vine curtains, lay the charmed coven of Cain.
 None knew it, as it was bound with a spell of bewilderment.
-Through the attrition of years, most of its first thirteen had gone to grass, their bones and plasma powdered and cast into the blue.
+Through the attrition of years, most of its first thirteen souls had gone to grass, their bones and plasma powdered and cast into the blue.
 Only the strong, the hale, and the powerful remained.
 Being different in the extreme from common men and women, these tall but stooped creatures shunned the light of the wide world.
-They were known only in legends and wives’ tales, and were called Witches.
-Never were they found by purposefully looking, though the legends sprung from chance encounters in deep dusk.
+Known only in legends and wives’ tales, they were called Witches.
+Never were they found by purposefully looking, though legends had sprung from chance encounters in deep dusk.

 In want of food, and still with some pain and bloodiness, Merylyn swaddled the girl in what fabric she had, and covered her somewhat in the oak’s leafy mold.
 Risking the light of late afternoon, she went abroad in the dense wood, unprotected by any hiding spells.
 Her cunning and her patience soon brought her two coneys, and she sacked them in her canvas bag, thinking to reach her bower by half-light.